COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

 However, there is help to address their depression, anxiety, school refusal, trauma, substance abuse or other mental health crises.

 Linden Oaks Behavioral Health provides a navigation service to assist individuals seeking mental health resources.
-Learn more or call 630-305-5027 to get next steps, which may include a free behavioral health assessment, or a referral to Linden Oaks Medical Group or another community provider.
+Learn more or call 630-305-5027 to get next steps, which may include a free behavioral health assessment, or a referral to Linden Oaks Behavioral Health or another community provider.

 If needed, Linden Oaks offers several options of professional mental health services based on the severity of the individual’s situation.
 Learn more.